Reading:

 If you want to stay ahead of the curve, you need to know where the curve is headed.
 Sure, you can make a guess as to what your customers might want next.

-You may have even spoken to them to find out what products your product line is missing.
+You may have even spoken to them to determine what products your product line still needs to include.

-But one of the most effective ways to have a solid understanding of not only what your customers want in the future, but how much of it they want, is to use software that helps you predict trends.
+But one of the most effective ways to have a solid understanding of what your customers want in the future and how much of it they want is to use software that helps you predict trends.

-Retail algorithms look at past data, as well as chatter on the web to find out what the must-have items will be for this year, next year and beyond.
+Retail algorithms look at past data and chatter online to find out what the must-have items will be for this year, next year, and beyond.

 You can conduct this research yourself simply by using the Google Trend tool.

-Alongside trend research, retailers also use sentiment analysis that uses intelligent retail algorithms to better understand the context as to when a product is discussed.
+Alongside trend research, retailers also use sentiment analysis that uses intelligent retail algorithms to understand better the context of when a product is discussed.

-What this tells us is that these technologies cannot be used in silos.
+This tells us that these technologies cannot be used in silos.

-You need to combine a number of different intelligence software and tools in order to come up with the best possible solution for predicting what your customers might want next.
+It would help if you combined several intelligence software and tools to develop the best possible solution for predicting what your customers might want next.

 You need to understand who will be buying it.

-You need to gather a large number of demographic and economic data that helps you get a clearer idea as to how people spend their money in your industry.
+You need to gather a large number of demographic and economic data that helps you understand how people spend their money in your industry.

-If you use Google to shop, you’ll notice they provide you with a number of different options at different price points.
+If you use Google to shop, you’ll notice they provide many options at different prices.
 The same goes for the marketplace, Amazon.

-This is helpful for consumers as you get to see a range of different products at different price ranges.
+This is helpful for consumers as you get to see various products at different price ranges.

 Google will then direct the shopper to the best store for their query.

-The thing you need to remember is that shoppers are always looking for the best tool.
+Please remember that shoppers are always looking for the best tool.

-And as tools become available to them to help them work out the best price from the best retailer, you need to get smarter at how you price your products.
+And as tools become available to them to help them work out the best price from the best retailer, you need to get more brilliant at pricing your products.

-If you set your prices once and never look at them again, you run the risk of your competitors altering their prices and taking a bigger portion of the pie.
+Suppose you set your prices once and never look at them again.
+In that case, you run the risk of your competitors altering their prices and taking a more significant portion of the pie.

-Using an e-commerce pricing tool can help you identify not only your own historical and current price points, but your competitors too.
+An ecommerce pricing tool can help you identify your historical and current price points and your competitors.

-You can use this to help navigate the complex world of pricing to come up with the best solution.
+You can use this to help navigate the complex pricing world to find the best solution.

-This type of software looks at the price points for specific products across a range of different competitors and alerts you when one price increases or decreases.
+This type of software looks at the price points for specific products across various competitors and alerts you when one price increases or decreases.

 Retail Algorithms Takeaways

-The use of sophisticated algorithms change the way we live our lives, especially in the world of e-commerce.
+Using sophisticated algorithms changes how we live our lives, especially in ecommerce.

-The good news is that they’re only going to get more intelligent and as a result, both retailers and consumers alike will have access to data that helps them make more informed decisions.
+The good news is that they’re only going to get more intelligent.
+As a result, retailers and consumers will have access to data that helps them make informed decisions.

-With the algorithms available, you can use a data-first strategy to better understand your customers and match them with products they really want.
+With the algorithms available, you can use a data-first strategy to understand your customers better and match them with the products they want.

 Related Stories